silogen/docs/docs/quick-start-guides/workbench-quick-start.md

 # Quick Start Guide for AI Practitioners

-{{ name }} provides a stable starting point for AI model development, fine-tuning, and inference with the help of an easy-to-use model catalog and AI developer workspaces.
+AMD Resource Manager & AMD AI Workbench provides a stable starting point for AI model development, fine-tuning, and inference with the help of an easy-to-use model catalog and AI developer workspaces.
 To work efficiently in the platform, an AI developer should have some experience with AI terminology and a general understanding of typical AI development workflows.

 ## Prerequisites

-This guide assumes the user has access to an installed {{ name_secondary }}.
+This guide assumes the user has access to an installed AMD Enterprise AI platform.
 Besides that, you should have access to compute cluster and a project with allocated compute resources.

 **Your system needs a Hugging Face token to download models.**

 ## Getting started

-1. Activate your account and login to the {{ name_secondary }}.
+1. Activate your account and login to the AMD Enterprise AI platform.
 2. Complete the model fine-tuning tutorial to get hands-on with the AMD AI Workbench.
 3. Browse through the AMD AI Workbench end user documentation in order to familiarize yourself with the AMD AI Workbench features.